VSI News & Research

 > VSI News & Research

-Here, our team will share the latest news regarding the Visual Snow Initiative, research/project updates, as well as any additional information related to our global efforts to better understand and treat Visual Snow Syndrome.
+Here, our team will share the latest news and updates regarding the Visual Snow Initiative, research studies, interviews, projects, as well as any additional information related to our global efforts to better understand, treat, and/or cure Visual Snow Syndrome.

 New VSI-Supported Study Reveals Brain Chemicals, Glutamate & Serotonin, Are Different in People with Visual Snow Syndrome